5n4k3yw/forensix-2202/README.md

 2. Sets the Bash Bunny into storage mode for uploading of files.
 3. Navigate to the “Bash Bunny Drive” > “payload” > “switch2” directory.
     - This is the directory to upload all the powershell scripts.
-4. Upload “runner.ps1”, “Browser-Extraction.ps1”, “Registry-Extraction” and “File-Extraction.ps1” to the current directory.
+5. Download the Powershell scripts from *Bash Bunny Scripts* folder from this repository
-runner.ps1 will run the other three powershell scripts concurrently.
+6. Upload “runner.ps1”, “Browser-Extraction.ps1”, “Registry-Extraction” and “File-Extraction.ps1” to the current directory of Bash Bunny. runner.ps1 will run the other three powershell scripts concurrently.
-5. Open “payload.txt” and include this line “RUN WIN Powershell -nop -ex Bypass ".((gwmi win32_volume -f 'label=''BashBunny''').Name+'payloads\\$SWITCH_POSITION\runner.ps1')"” right after “# Run the run.ps1 script in the BashBunny”.
+7. Open “payload.txt” and include this line “RUN WIN Powershell -nop -ex Bypass ".((gwmi win32_volume -f 'label=''BashBunny''').Name+'payloads\\$SWITCH_POSITION\runner.ps1')"” right after “# Run the run.ps1 script in the BashBunny”.
-6. Instructs the Bash Bunny to run powershell with “Bypass” policy so that powershell scripts can be executed on the workstation.
+8. Instructs the Bash Bunny to run powershell with “Bypass” policy so that powershell scripts can be executed on the workstation.
-7. runner.ps1 is to be executed when Bash Bunny is plugged into the device.
+9. runner.ps1 is to be executed when Bash Bunny is plugged into the device.
-8. Remove the Bash Bunny and toggle its switch position to the “middle” position.
+10. Remove the Bash Bunny and toggle its switch position to the “middle” position.
-9. Sets the Bash Bunny into attacking mode to execute the files that are instructed to.
+11. Sets the Bash Bunny into attacking mode to execute the files that are instructed to.
-10. Plug into target’s workstation to begin digital artifacts extraction.
+12. Plug into target’s workstation to begin digital artifacts extraction.
-11. After the extraction is completed, the contents of the Bash Bunny will popped up in a File Explorer Window
+13. After the extraction is completed, the contents of the Bash Bunny will popped up in a File Explorer Window
-12. Extracted information are found in the *loot* folder
+14. Extracted information are found in the *loot* folder

 ## Exfiltration & Timeline Analysis
 1. Copy the *loot* folder from Bash Bunny to your local workstation.